 The athlete pushes out with enough force so that the hands leave the surface of the wall or floor.

 Two boxes of 10-15cm height are placed on either side of the athlete.
-The athlete starts with elbows bent and pushes upwards with enough force so the hands come off the floor and can be placed on the boxes.
+The athlete starts with elbows bent and pushes upwards with enough force,

 This exercise in the extended press up position places the shoulder blades into protraction, so increases muscle activation of the serratus anterior or punching muscle.
 This exercise strengthens the serratus anterior and triceps.